Thursday, November 23, 2023

 6. Training

-Human factors applied to training ensures RSWs and maintenance staff have the competence to safely carry out maintenance tasks and activities.
+A human factors lens applied to training ensures RSWs and maintenance staff have the competence to safely carry out maintenance tasks and activities.
 Key aspects to consider include, but are not limited to:

 • minimum competency requirements for RSWs and people undertaking maintenance e.g. requirements for engineers, maintainers, contractors, inspectors.